Volunteer Hunter Education Instructors

 Steps to become a Hunter Education Instructor

-- Application may be obtained from the local Conservation Officer, RSO, or Recreational Safety Programs Supervisor.
+- Application may be obtained from the local Conservation Officer, Recreational Safety Officer (RSO), or Hunter Education Administrator.
 Each applicant will also receive a copy of Chapter 12, Division II & III of the Iowa Administrative Code, and an introduction letter explaining the certification process.

 - Applicant fills out the application and returns it to their respective RSO.